 Plan a Nostalgic Movie Night

 Is it finally time to share E.T. with the kids or to welcome them into the Star Wars fandom?
+Recently, we started making our way through the Marvel Cinematic Universe.
 Why not have a themed movie night and share dad’s favorite kid-friendly movie and some special snacks?
 Present dad with a homemade ticket for the show and don’t forget to have his favorite treats and drinks on hand!

 Spend Time Outdoors